How to layer your lighting

 We consider accent lighting to fit into two categories – display lighting and illusion lighting:

-Now that you understand the importance of ambient, task, and accent lighting, you can begin the layering process.
-Combining all three layers of lighting in any room can bring your space to life and create custom options for all your home activities.
+Understanding the importance and purpose of different types of lights such as ambient, task, and accent is the first step to layering lighting in your room.
+Combining all three of these light types into layers of lighting in any room can bring your space to life and create custom options for all your home activities.
 With the combined bonus of Gantri’s built-in dimmer switch, you can decide both the number of lights and their intensity for ultimate control.